AadityaUoHyd/abc-resume/README.md

 - Print-ready PDF generation
 - Download your resume in PDF format and can also mail directly to your email-id.
 - Consistent rendering across devices
+- Razorpay payment gateway there, pay to get premium other two template.
+TemplateOne is default basic templete and free.

 ### Resume Templates
 - Multiple professional designs